ibm-cloud-docs/databases-for-postgresql/learn-performance.md

 This query provides the following information:

 * Shows the 25 queries that were run most often
 * Displays who ran it, on which database, and a preview of the query
 * Shows how many times each query was run and how long it took in total and on average
 * Calculates what percentage of all query calls each query represents
 * Provides a running total of query calls

-To get current performance across all queries, run the following command:
+To obtain the current performance across all queries, run the following statement:

 ```sh
 select now() as t1,sum(total_exec_time) as et1, sum(calls) as c1 from pg_stat_statements
 ```
 {: codeblock}

+This produces a result like the following:

 ```sh
               t1               |        et1         |   c1